bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Stage&nbsp;Display&nbsp;Hide&nbsp;Message | Removes the stage display message Stage&nbsp;Display&nbsp;Layout | Sets the stage display layout.

-Stage Displays are indentified by index.
+Stage Displays are identified by index.
 Index is a 0-based number, where the first layout is 0 and then count up through the stage display layouts in the order shown in ProPresenters list of stage display layouts.

 ## Clocks (Timers)